 Standardized test scores are an important part of college admissions, but they also have value beyond that: taking the SAT can earn you tens of thousands of dollars in financial aid or help you get a job!
 Below are the five key reasons why to take the SAT.

-#1: Most Colleges Require SAT Scores
+#1: Most Colleges Require Test Scores

-Taking the SAT or ACT thus means keeping a considerable number of options open that would otherwise be closed to you.
+Taking the SAT or ACT thus means keeping a considerable number of college options open that would otherwise be closed to you.

 Despite what this picture suggests, money does not simply grow on trees.